rgsf2025/sqlcipher-jdbc/README.md

 	C:\Tools\sqlcipher-jdbc\src\main\resources\org\sqlite\native\Windows\amd64 (yes, it is amd64 and not x64)

 3. Start MSYS2 terminal using "C:\Tools\msys64\msys2_shell.cmd -use-full-path"

 	make clean;

 	make win64;

-	This creates sqllitejdbc.dll in the temp (target) dir first and then copies it to C:\Tools\sqlcipher-jdbc\src\main\resources\org\sqlite\native\Windows\amd64
+	This creates sqlitejdbc.dll in the temp (target) dir first and then copies it to C:\Tools\sqlcipher-jdbc\src\main\resources\org\sqlite\native\Windows\amd64

-	This is the SECOND DLL that includes both sqlite3 from previous set of instructions and NativeDB.c interfaces from this project
+	This is the SECOND DLL that includes both sqlite3 from previous set of instructions and NativeDB.c interfaces from this project.
 	This DLL is going to be used in creating sqlcipher-jdbc.jar in the next few steps

 4. A Note about the JNI interface files and the DLL that is created using them